Traceability & Risk Assessment

 Cotton Policy

-We expect our suppliers to undertake appropriate due diligence to confirm compliance with this Policy.
-Suppliers are required to retain all documentation for the origin of raw material, processing and manufacturing to ensure transparency and traceability of our cotton supply chain.
-Independent Production Services (IPS) will conduct chain-of-custody audits to verify cotton fiber, cotton yarn, cotton fabric and cotton product originated from or was spun in one or more of the approved countries on our list.
+Our suppliers are required to retain all documentation for the origin of raw material, processing and manufacturing to ensure the transparency and traceability of our cotton supply chain and ensure compliance with this Policy.
+Independent Production Services (IPS) will conduct chain-of-custody audits to verify cotton fiber, yarn, fabric and finished goods manufacturing of cotton products and products containing cotton components to ensure they are from an approved country in VS&Co's Cotton Policy.
+In addition, Oritain testing may be conducted on fabric and finished goods containing cotton to confirm compliance with VS&Co’s Cotton Policy.
 To view the full policy, click here.

 Risk Assessment